-For example, the Blue Cash Everyday® Card from American Express comes with a $100 welcome offer (awarded as statement credit) when you spend $2,000 in the first six months of card ownership.
-You can also earn 20% back on Amazon.com purchases in the first six months (up to $150 back).
+For example, the Blue Cash Everyday® Card from American Express comes with a $200 welcome offer (awarded as statement credit) after you spend $2,000 in purchases in the first six months of card ownership.
 Adding to this card’s appeal is a generous rewards rate of 3% cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1%), 2% back at U.S. gas stations and select U.S. department stores and 1% back on all other general purchases.
 And as a no annual fee credit card, you won’t be charged a yearly rate for owning it.

 With substantial rewards for spending at U.S. supermarkets, you may be incentivized to buy pet food from grocery stores, for example, rather than a specialty pet store.
 (It’s worth noting that big-box stores such as Target and Walmart are not included in the supermarket category, so aim for traditional grocery stores.)